No3371/obsidian-regex-pipeline/README.md

 ![](https://raw.githubusercontent.com/No3371/obsidian-regex-pipeline/master/assets/regex-pipeline-newmenu.gif)

 ## Usage

+> [Mr. Partan](www.lpartan.com) provided a nice [writeup](https://gist.github.com/No3371/f1750b178376f0659df6650ccaf57c12) about how to use the plugin, I recommend it if you are not familiar with regex or software usage.
+(September 2021, v1.0.9)

 First of all, enable the plugin, a file named index.txt should be created at `.obsidian/regex-rulesets/`.
 Due to how Obsidian protects your disks, you have to specify what ruleset files are there to be read, that's why we need a index file.

 Starting from 1.0.8, a in-app "add ruleset" funtionality is included. you can add rulesets through the + button in the menu, but you still have to go to `.obsidian/regex-rulesets/` and modify the files you want to edit/remove, mainly because any UI to change what's already on your disk is not safe, also because it's hard to provide good editing experience as common editors(ex: VSCode).